Overview

 • Appoint an ICH Coordinator

-At ICH level, IFPMA represents research-based national pharmaceutical trade associations that operate within the regulatory jurisdiction of one or more ICH Regulatory Members outside the European Union, Japan, and the United States.
+At ICH level, IFPMA represents research-based national or regional pharmaceutical trade associations that operate within the regulatory jurisdiction of one or more ICH Regulatory Members that are outside the European Union, Japan, and the United States.

 How we engage